-Psoriatic Arthritis: Psoriatic arthritis is a specific condition autoimmune condition in which a person has both psoriasis and arthritis.
+Psoriatic arthritis is a specific autoimmune condition in which a person has both psoriasis and arthritis.
 Some psoriatic arthritis symptoms and signs include scaly red skin on certain areas of the body, nail changes, eye inflammation, iritis, and inflammation of the muscles and tendons where they connect to the bone.
-There are a variety of psoriatic arthritis.
-The goals of psoriatic arthritis treatment medications and lifestyle changes to control inflammation.
+There are a variety of psoriatic arthritis types.
+The goal of psoriatic arthritis treatment medications and lifestyle changes is to control inflammation.

 Expert Views and News

 - FDA Approves Otezla to Treat Psoriatic Arthritis

 - Stelara OK'd for Psoriatic Arthritis

 - Shingles Vaccine May Be OK for Autoimmune Patients

 - Psoriasis Guidelines Call for Tailored Treatment